 - To propose solutions to address systemic and historical racism.

-- OWN IT acknowledges the systemic racism that is baked into the real estate industry and is committed to exposing these practices in order to propose solutions.
+OWN IT acknowledges the systemic racism that is baked into the real estate industry and is committed to exposing these practices in order to propose solutions.
+Data can raise awareness by:

 As part of our operations, we need to obtain and process information.
 This information includes any offline or online data that makes a person identifiable such as names, addresses, digital footprints, photographs, financial data, etc.